gillesmaire/chesshpp.test/README.md

-All the information are in Wiki
+All the informations are in Wiki